3 Germ Hotspots in Your Bathroom

 When it comes to cleaning your bathroom your sink needs to shine, the tub needs to tidy and the throne gets the royal treatment.
 But there are some items in the bathroom that are often overlooked and could be harbouring nasty bugs.
 There are three hotspots you could be missing during your weekly once-over bathroom cleaning.

-Since our field of operation is mainly to make your life easier and our dish washing advises prove it, below you will find those tricky places where germs grow and how to handle them to ensure the safety of your family and household.
+Here you will find the majority of tricky places where germs grow and how to handle them to ensure the safety of your family and household.

 So, What Are Germs?